Financial Pitfalls to Avoid So Your Startup Keeps GrowingGuest Writer: David Olson, founder Virtual CFOs

 It sounds simplistic, but being aggressively focused on budgeting your startup funds from the beginning is by far the most critical step you can take to avoid depletion.
 Don’t plan to use that initial funding round to support nongrowth needs.
 Be sure to stay on top of cash flow projections so you always know where your company is financially.
 By keeping an eye on these projections, you’re less likely to run out of capital.

 Paying close attention to what you are spending gives you insight into what’s working and what’s not, too.
 Most business owners are less likely to spend all their funding too quickly when they are managing it dollar for dollar.

 There’s so much in which to invest that could help your company flourish from the start.
 At the same time, those big investments could falter, causing financial strain on the business too soon for it to recover.
 When it comes to big purchases, spending too much right away isn’t wise.

 It's tempting to buy the most advanced equipment or to launch a big marketing and branding campaign.
 Your goal may be to get ahead of the competition or to build your brand fast.
 The problem is, you need to look further into that investment.
-Is it going to produce a big enough return right now to pay for the initial investment?
+Is it going to produce a big enough return right now to pay for the initial cash outlay?
 If not, can your company continue to move and grow without those funds in the bank?

 How to Avoid Making the Wrong Big Decisions

 Small and growing is better than being broke and stuck in an unprofitable business.
-The best way to avoid this snare is to build to more substantial purchases as your company’s revenue allows for it.
+The best way to avoid this snare is to build up to more substantial purchases as your company’s revenue allows for it.